FrankLu0925/Analyzing-Olympic-Events-Data/README.md

 ## Methodology
 Statistical analysis and machine learning techniques are employed to analyze data, focusing on attributes like gender, height, weight, and country.

-## Data Description and Feature Engineering
-The dataset includes details on athletes' performances in various Olympic events.
-It involves addressing missing values and engineering features for analysis.

 ## Model Selection and Rationale
 Decision tree models are chosen for their effectiveness in handling categorical data and interpretability, particularly for predicting medal winners in sports like basketball.